Illustration of a man playing cards with the devil — visual representation of temptation and wit in Poker with the Devil by David Ritter.

 He left behind a nagging wife

-And though he tried to please his bride,
+Though he tried to please his bride,

-Nobody knew the pain he felt,
+Nobody knew the pain he felt

 or why he ran away,

-but feeling unloved was like a shove,
+but feeling unloved was like a shove;

-and he found no need to stay.
+he found no need to stay.

 He staggered down a broken road,

-to a place where dreams die.
+where fading dreams would die.

-He was never mad but sometimes sad,
+Never mad, but sometimes sad,

-and no one wondered why.
+no one wondered why.

-And like the brisk October wind,
+Through brisk October wind,

-where fragile leaves fall,
+where restless leaves would fall,

 with little hope at all.

-He made his way to Whispers Lounge,
+He made his way to Whispers Lounge

-to find refuge from the cold.
+to hide out from the cold.

-In the corner sat Satan waitin’,
+In the corner sat Satan waitin’

-at a table full of gold.
+at a table piled with gold.

 The devil held a deck of cards